 Definition and Applications

-The word ergonomics — “the science of work” is derived from the Greek ergon (work) and nomos (laws).
-Ergonomics (or human factors) is the scientific discipline concerned with the understanding of interactions among humans and other elements of a system, and the profession that applies theory, principles, data, and methods to design in order to optimize human well-being and overall system performance (ratified by the IEA Council, 2000).
-The terms ergonomics and human factors are often used interchangeably or as a unit (e.g., human factors/ergonomics – HF/E or E/HF), a practice that is adopted by the IEA.
+The word ergonomics —“the science of work” — is derived from the Greek ergon (work) and nomos (laws).
+The terms ergonomics and human factors are often used interchangeably or as a unit (e.g., human factors / ergonomics – HFE or EHF) a practice that is adopted by the IEA.
+The definition of ergonomics (or human factors) adopted by the IEA in 2000 is the scientific discipline concerned with the understanding of interactions among humans and other elements of a system, and the profession that applies theory, principles, data, and methods to design in order to optimize human well-being and overall system performance.

-Although HF/E practitioners often work within particular economic sectors, industries, or application fields, the science and practice of HF/E is not domain-specific.
-HF/E is a multi-disciplinary, user-centric integrating science.
-The issues HF/E addresses are typically systemic in nature; thus HF/E uses a holistic, systems approach to apply theory, principles, and data from many relevant disciplines to the design and evaluation of tasks, jobs, products, environments, and systems.
-HF/E takes into account physical, cognitive, sociotechnical, organizational, environmental and other relevant factors, as well as the complex interactions between the human and other humans, the environment, tools, products, equipment, and technology.1
+Although HFE practitioners often work within particular economic sectors, industries, or application fields, the science and practice of HFE is not domain-specific.
+HFE is a multi-disciplinary, user-centric integrating science.
+The issues HFE addresses are typically systemic in nature; thus HFE uses a holistic, systems approach to apply theory, principles, and data from many relevant disciplines to the design and evaluation of tasks, jobs, products, environments, and systems.
+HFE takes into account physical, cognitive, sociotechnical, organizational, environmental and other relevant factors, as well as the complex interactions between the human and other humans, the environment, tools, products, equipment, and technology.

-In order to practice effectively, human factors/ergonomics professionals who are specialists in a given domain or discipline must address issues and challenges with sufficient consideration of all of the relevant elements of HF/E. This assumes a broad understanding of other HF/E areas; however, actual problem solving requires participatory approaches through consultation with HF/E specialists in different domains as well as specialists in other relevant fields.
+In order to practice effectively, human factors and ergonomics professionals who are specialists in a given domain or discipline must address issues and challenges with sufficient consideration of all of the relevant elements of HFE.
+This assumes a broad understanding of other HFE areas; however, actual problem solving requires participatory approaches through consultation with HFE specialists in different domains as well as specialists in other relevant fields.

 - humans as assets